A Professional Guide for Galleries That Care About Artwork, Sales, and Reputation

 Accurate colour and texture

 High colour rendering is essential.
-Paintings, photographs, sculptures, and mixed media require lighting that reveals true colour without distortion.
+Paintings, photographs, sculptures, and mixed media require lighting that reveals true colour without distortion, which is why the ideal color temperature for gallery lighting matters.
 Subtle tonal shifts, surface textures, and material finishes must appear exactly as the artist intended.

 Depth and dimensionality